1st Lt. William Henry Gentry

 ship since the

+The tanks were ordered to the perimeter of Clark Field on December 1st to guard against paratroopers.
+Two tank crew members, from each tank, remained with each tank at all times.
 Just ten hours after the attack on Pearl Harbor on December 7, 1941, Gentry and the other tankers were on duty guarding Clark Field against attack.
 The news of the surprise attack on Pearl Harbor had already reached the troops in the Philippines.
 News also arrived that Japanese invasion forces were approaching the islands.

 Gentry recalled that after the attack the wounded were everywhere.
 When the hospital ran out of room for the wounded, cots were set up under trees and anything else that could provide shade for the wounded.